← Back to Blog

 Call transcripts/analyticsUsually not includedFull transcripts + reporting

-Availability: 24/7 Is Not the Same as Instant
+Availability: 24/7 Isn't the Same as Instant

 Both options claim 24/7 coverage.
 They deliver it very differently.

 Voice AI picks up on the first ring, every time.
 No queue.
 No hold music.
 No "your call is important to us."
-The caller is in a real conversation within two seconds of calling.
+The caller is in a real conversation within two seconds of dialing.

 Quality Consistency: The Human Variability Problem